 It's certainly not news that trampolines are dangerous.
 The much-maligned springboard device has been the cause of devastating injuries — broken bones after falling or even paralysis after flips have gone wrong.
 In fact, just this month, a 13-year-old girl landed on her neck while doing unsupervised flips on a trampoline and suffered paralysis from the chest down.

 But many parents might be surprised to discover that it's not just the freak accident — doing a backflip and landing on the neck at just the wrong spot — that they have to worry about.
 For young children, it's the simple act of jumping up and down that can lead to broken bones . . . or worse.

-Case in point: 2-year-old Cooper Clark, whose mom took him to "Toddler Time" at a local trampoline park in Indiana.
+Case in point: 2-year-old Cooper Clark, whose mom took him to "Toddler Time" at a local trampoline park in Indiana back in 2016.
 The boy left with a fractured femur and a body cast.

 "He was just jumping, then he came down and started screaming," Carrie Clark told WTHR News.
 "I was right there with him, supervising the whole time.
 He was just jumping with no other kids around.
 And he's 2.
 How can jumping just a few inches on a trampoline end up with a broken leg?"

 The reason, according to orthopedic surgeon Dr. Randall Loder, is that pediatric bones are softer and more compressible than adult bones, and because they are still actively growing, the healing process is much more complicated.